pitercss/2017-source/src/call-for-speakers/index.md

 ## TL;DR

 We’re inviting you to submit a talk or idea for pitercss_conf on June 16th, 2017 in St. Petersburg, Russia.
-We speak English.
+We speak English and have [code of conduct](/code-of-conduct/).
 Topics: HTML, CSS, SVG, etc. Decision won’t take long.
 We’ll help you to prepare your talk and cover all expenses, such as road and accommodation.
 Submission is opened until **April 30th**.

 <a class="ui-Button ui-Button_Action" href="https://docs.google.com/a/pitercss.com/forms/d/e/1FAIpQLSfRjS2YFPuQimag7j6jJ4AXCuCXJ9f2d2zUoHE2xC4HkYioNg/viewform">Submit a Talk</a>